sravanchandra24/Library-Management-System/README.md

 bash
 Copy code
 ./library_management_system
-Follow the on-screen instructions to explore admin and user functionalities.
+Follow the on-screen instructions to explore Admin and User functionalities.
+Future Enhancements
+Add file handling for persistent data storage.
+Implement a feature to borrow and return books.
+Add search functionality for books and users.
+Improve the console interface for better user experience.
 Contributing
 Contributions are welcome!
-If you'd like to improve this project:
+Follow these steps to contribute:

 Fork the repository.
 Create a new branch for your feature: